Poincare: Recommending Publication Venues via Treatment Effect Estimation: Experiments

-\underline{\textbf{Results.}} Table \ref{tab: corr} reports the average and standard deviation of the correlation coefficients for $10$ different random seeds.
-This indicates that the scores of \textsc{Poincare} correlates with the numbers of citations while the predicted likelihood do not correlate with the numbers of citations.
+Table \ref{tab: corr} reports the average and standard deviation of the correlation coefficients for $10$ different random seeds.
+This indicates that the scores of \textsc{Poincare} correlate with the numbers of citations, while the association-based methods do not correlate with the numbers of citations.
+In particular, all the association-based methods do not reject the null hypothesis with significance level $\alpha = 0.01$, while \textsc{Poincare} statistically significantly correlates with the impact ($p < 10^{-10}$).
 Figure \ref{fig: corr} plots the scores and numbers of citations of the logistic regression model and \textsc{Poincare}.
 They show that many papers receive few citations even if they are published in likely venues, and many other papers receive many citations even if they are published in unlikely venues, while \textsc{Poincare} can predict the number of citations effectively.
-Further, We observe that \textsc{Poincare} performs better than \textsc{Poincare}-S in Table \ref{tab: corr}.
+We would like to remark that it does not necessarily mean that \textsc{Poincare} is always better than association-based methods, but it just indicates that association-based methods are not suitable for the citation-aware publication venue recommendation problem.
+If we want to recommend papers to likely venues, then association-based methods are suitable, while if we want to recommend paper to maximize the impact, as in our settings, \textsc{Poincare} is beneficial.
+As for the variants of \textsc{Poincare}, we observe that \textsc{Poincare} performs better than \textsc{Poincare}-S in Table \ref{tab: corr}.
 This result validates the choice of the T-learner.
-On the other hand, the performances of \textsc{Poincare} and \textsc{Poincare}-UW are almost the same.
+The performances of \textsc{Poincare} and \textsc{Poincare}-UW reported in Table \ref{tab: corr} are almost the same.
 This is because the observational data we use for evaluation are also biased, as seen in Section \ref{sec: bias}.
+We need counterfactual evaluation to distinguish effectiveness of \textsc{Poincare} and \textsc{Poincare}-UW.
 Unfortunately, it is impossible to evaluate methods in unbiased and counterfactual settings because we cannot observe counterfactual outcomes.
-In Section \ref{sec: syn}, we illustrate the effectiveness of \textsc{Poincare} over \textsc{Poincare}-UW in counterfactual settings using synthetic datasets.
+In the next section, we illustrate the effectiveness of \textsc{Poincare} over \textsc{Poincare}-UW in counterfactual settings using synthetic datasets.